Bani57/HowToRideTheShoppingCart/index.markdown

 #### Homeowner Type

+Another interesting future included in the dataset is, whether families own or rent the property they live in.
-Analyzing the distribution of the type of homeownership we again obtain expected results, as it is understandable that it is most probable for households who are able to afford their own place of residence to have higher income and expenses, while renters usually have better sense of utilizing their limited income.
+It is understandable that households, which are able to afford their own place of residence, entail probability of a higher income and expenses, while renters usually have better sense of utilizing their limited income.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_67.html"></iframe>
 {% endraw %}

 #### Household Composition

-Among the different household compositions recorded in the data, we do not observe a lot of variety and this feature is not a good discriminator.
-However, we do observe two interesting discrepancies which can also be expected: couples with no children have the highest chance to be in the group with the highest income and expenses, while single parents tend to have a "harder time".
+When considering the different household compositions indicated in the data, we do not observe a great variety of the results.
+This feature doesn't seemt o be a good discriminator.
+However, we do observe two interesting discrepancies which can also be expected: couples with no children have the highest chance to be in the group with the highest income and expenses, while single parents have a harder time paying their bills.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_68.html"></iframe>
 {% endraw %}

 #### Household Size
-The household size feature also displays very little significance for group distinction across different values.
-However, we can observe a trend that as the household size increases the probability of having lower income and expenses decreases, as only households with higher income can afford to have more children, but with that their expenses also increase.
+The size of a given household also displays very little effect on the spending habits.
+However, we can observe a trend which demonstrates us that the probability of having lower income and expenses decreases as the household size increases.
+This is so because only households with higher income can afford to have more children.
+Nevertheless, this circumstance makes their expenses increase as well.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_69.html"></iframe>
 {% endraw %}

-#### Number of Children
+#### The tradeoff between having children and having money
-The demographic records for the number of children can be inferred from previous features such as household size and household composition and as such in the plot we observe a similar trend as in the previous analysis of household size.
+We can infer the demographic records for the number of children from other features such as household size and household composition.
+In this context, we observe in the plot a similar trend as in the previous analysis of a household size.
+Having children costs money!

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_70.html"></iframe>